 Option Instruction Owner Displays the name of the currently-selected Package or View, to which you are adding the new Package.
 If this is not the required owner Package, click on the button and select the correct Package.
 Name Defaults to the automatic name, either 'Package n' or, if you have an autonaming scheme turned on, the defined name.
 If necessary, overtype this name with the preferred name of the new Package.
 Select and Apply Model Pattern Select this radio button to create the new Package from a Model Pattern.
 Create diagram Select this radio button if you want to immediately create a child diagram for the Package.
 Package Only Select this radio button if you want to just create a Package.

 Add to Version Control (Available if you are adding this Package to a parent object that is under Version Control.)
 Select this checkbox to add the new Package to the same Version Control system, deselect the checkbox to exclude the Package from Version Control.
 OK Click on this button to create the Package in the Browser window.
-If you selected the 'Select and Apply Model Pattern' radio button, the Model Wizard screen displays.
-Select the appropriate Technology and select the checkbox against the Model Pattern (in the 'Name' panel) to import.
+If you selected the 'Select and Apply Model Pattern' radio button, the Start Page 'Create from Pattern' tab (Model Wizard) displays.
+Select the appropriate Perspective and Pattern to import.
 If you selected the 'Create diagram' radio button, the 'New Diagram' dialog displays.
 Provide a name for the diagram and select the Technology and type.
 The new Package is inserted into the Browser window under the selected parent Package or View.
 Cancel Click on this button to abort the changes you have made and close the dialog.